marc-ed-raffalli/marc-ed-raffalli.github.io/_posts/en/2017-10-14-sass-font-face.md

 ));
 ```

-This implementation allows to add fonts supported by modern browsers.
+This implementation allows adding fonts supported by modern browsers.
-If you want to support older browsers (e.g add eot font), update the `addFontFace` mixin.
+If you want to support older browsers (e.g. add eot font), update the `addFontFace` mixin.